kaypon/githooks/docs/command-line-tool.md

 $ git hooks enable [trigger]
 ```

 Enables a hook or hooks in the current repository.
 The `trigger` parameter should be the name of the Git event if given.
 The `hook-script` can be the name of the file to enable, or its relative path, or an absolute path, we will try to find it.
+This command needs to be run at the root of a repository.

 ## git hooks accept